How to Cook Frozen Pork Roast

 Image Credit: haoliang/iStock/GettyImages

-A tasty pork roast is a treat for dinner.
-If your plan went off track because someone forgot to take the pork roast or loin out of the freezer, all is not lost.
-You can cook a frozen pork loin in the oven; you'll just have to allow extra time for cooking.
-Alternatively, you can thaw the roast in the microwave or by running cold water over it before popping it into the oven, Crock-Pot or Instant Pot.
+A tender pork roast is a tasty treat for dinner.
+But if your plan went off track because someone forgot to take the pork roast or loin out of the freezer in time, all is not lost.
+You can cook a frozen pork loin in the oven — you'll just have to allow extra time for cooking.
+Alternatively, you can thaw the roast in the microwave or by running cold water over it before popping it into the oven, slow cooker, or Instant Pot.

 Advertisement